Latent Dirichlet allocation

-In natural language processing, Latent Dirichlet Allocation (LDA) is a generative statistical model that explains a set of observations through unobserved groups, and each group explains why some parts of the data are similar.
-The LDA is an example of a topic model.
-In this, observations (e.g., words) are collected into documents, and each word's presence is attributable to one of the document's topics.
-Each document will contain a small number of topics.
+In natural language processing, latent Dirichlet allocation (LDA) is a generative statistical model that explains how a collection of text documents can be described by a set of unobserved "topics."
+For example, given a set of news articles, LDA might discover that one topic is characterized by words like "president", "government", and "election", while another is characterized by "team", "game", and "score".
+It is one of the most common topic models.

+The LDA model was first presented as a graphical model for population genetics by J. K. Pritchard, M. Stephens and P. Donnelly in 2000.
+The model was subsequently applied to machine learning by David Blei, Andrew Ng, and Michael I. Jordan in 2003.
+Although its most frequent application is in modeling text corpora, it has also been used for other problems, such as in clinical psychology, social science, and computational musicology.

+The core assumption of LDA is that documents are represented as a random mixture of latent topics, and each topic is characterized by a probability distribution over words.
+The model is a generalization of probabilistic latent semantic analysis (pLSA), differing primarily in that LDA treats the topic mixture as a Dirichlet prior, leading to more reasonable mixtures and less susceptibility to overfitting.
+Learning the latent topics and their associated probabilities from a corpus is typically done using Bayesian inference, often with methods like Gibbs sampling or variational Bayes.

 History

 In the context of population genetics, LDA was proposed by J. K. Pritchard, M. Stephens and P. Donnelly in 2000.

 LDA was applied in machine learning by David Blei, Andrew Ng and Michael I. Jordan in 2003.

 Overview

-Evolutionary biology and bio-medicine
+Population genetics

-In evolutionary biology and bio-medicine, the model is used to detect the presence of structured genetic variation in a group of individuals.
+In population genetics, the model is used to detect the presence of structured genetic variation in a group of individuals.
 The model assumes that alleles carried by individuals under study have origin in various extant or past populations.
 The model and various inference algorithms allow scientists to estimate the allele frequencies in those source populations and the origin of alleles carried by individuals under study.
 The source populations can be interpreted ex-post in terms of various evolutionary scenarios.

 In association studies, detecting the presence of genetic structure is considered a necessary preliminary step to avoid confounding.